 A fine city

-Angel Yard’s cohousing community is being developed in Norwich, a medieval city in the East of England, UK.
+Angel Yard is in Norwich, a medieval city in the East of England, UK.
 Norwich is 90 minutes away from London by train and 30 minutes' drive from the nearest beach.

 As an UNESCO City of Literature, Norwich is home to the National Centre for Writing (we’re even known as the City of Stories).
 We’re lucky to have the internationally-renowned, treasure-filled Sainsbury Centre for Visual Arts right on our doorstep, too.